TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-04-29-D3-graph-visualization-in-github-pages.md

     ]
  }
 ```
 This JSON file contains all the information about the graph's links and nodes.
-You can Specify what the color the nodes should be via the "group" argument.
-In the `links` element, which refers to the edges in the graph, it specifies how the nodes are connected (as directed *source/target* edges) Lastly, the `value` argument will determine the thickness of the edge.
+You can Specify what the color the nodes should be via the `"group"` argument.
+In the `"links"` element, which refers to the edges in the graph, it specifies how the nodes are connected (as directed *source/target* edges) Lastly, the `"value"` argument will determine the thickness of the edge.
 Very simple!

 Once your data is in the format like this, you will also need to create a folder called `/scripts/` in the root directory of your github.io repository and move your .json file there.

-## javascript
+## JavaScript

-Now go to [Andrew Mehrmann's blog post](http://dkmehrmann.github.io/blog/2016/05/01/d3.html) and copy the javascript (which was taken from [Mike Bostock's original force-directed graph visualization](http://bl.ocks.org/mbostock/4062045) and modified for size autoscaling) and paste it directly into your markdown file.
+Now go to [Andrew Mehrmann's blog post](http://dkmehrmann.github.io/blog/2016/05/01/d3.html) and copy the javascript (which was derived from [Mike Bostock's original force-directed graph visualization](http://bl.ocks.org/mbostock/4062045) and modified for size autoscaling) and paste it directly into your markdown file.
 Make sure you also copy the style tag.
 Thanks, Andrew and Mike!

 It doesn't really matter where you put the javascript or the style tag.
-The location of the graph will be wherever you put the following html into your markdown file:
+The location of the graph will be wherever you put the following div tag into your markdown file:

 ```html
 <div id='d3div'></div>